Last revised: August 11, 2023

 Another aspect is that this passage is one of the first cited in trying to counter Mimetic Theory and its reading of the New Testament.
 In Things Hidden, as soon as he begins laying out his non-sacrificial reading of the Gospel, one his dialog partners, Guy Lefort, cites it as an example:

 So this passage continued to be prominent throughout his career: In I See Satan Fall Like Lightning, Matt.
 10:34-36 is quoted and occupies a key place in a key chapter, chapter 12, on the word “Scapegoat.”
-Link to an excerpt of chapter 12, “Scapegoat.”
-Here’s a passage:
+Here’s a passage from that chapter: